susuki-zzz/TamperMonkey-Scripts/README.md

 MIT License

-Copyright (c) 2025 Suzuki Mochizuki
+Copyright (c) 2025 Susuki Mochiduki

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal